Bridgnorth: Roads

 Bridgnorth grew initially as a market town at the centre of a system of local radial roads linking it with more rural, smaller settlements.
 Many of these roads crossed Bridgnorth at the point on the High Street where the town hall now stands.
 The River Severn historically also played a major role as a trading connection for the town, but is no longer generally navigable this far upstream.

 Bridgnorth is connected to Shrewsbury and Stourbridge by the A458 road, Telford and Kidderminster by the A442 road, and Wolverhampton via the A454 road.
 The town is 11 mi from the M54 motorway, at Telford.

 The A458 passes to the south of the town centre on a by-pass, construction of which was started in 1982 and now serves to relieve the town centre of the congestion that once plagued it.
 The bypass also provided a second bridge across the Severn at Bridgnorth, which remains the only local alternative to the historic bridge that connects Low and High towns.

 Buses

 The town is served by buses to and from Telford, Shrewsbury, Wolverhampton, Much Wenlock, Ironbridge, Shifnal and Kidderminster.
-These are operated by Arriva Midlands and Diamond Bus.
+These are operated by Arriva Midlands, Select Bus Services, and Diamond Bus.